Mjas360/Simple-E-Voting-App/README.md

 A simple opinion poll app design and developed using ionic framework.

 **About the app**

-The opinion poll app has to main users:
+The opinion poll app has two main users:
 1. Voters
 2. Admins